Smana/smana.github.io/content/en/post/dagger-intro/index.md

 ## 💭 Final Thoughts

-This article introduced you to Dagger and its main functions that I have used.
+This article introduced you to Dagger and its main features that I have used.
 My experience was limited to the Golang SDK, but the experience should be similar with other languages.
 I learn new things every day.
-The initial learning curve isn't easy for those who, like me, are not developers, but the more I use it in real cases, the more comfortable I feel.
-I've even migrated the few [jobs in my repo](https://github.com/Smana/demo-cloud-native-ref/blob/main/.github/workflows/ci.yaml) to 100% on Dagger.
+The initial learning curve can be steep, especially for non-developers like me, but the more I use Dagger in real scenarios, the more comfortable I become.
+In fact, I've successfully migrated 100% of my [CI](https://github.com/Smana/demo-cloud-native-ref/blob/main/.github/workflows/ci.yaml) to Dagger.

 Dagger is a relatively new project that **evolves quickly**, supported by an ever-growing and active community.
 The scaling issues discussed in this article will likely be improved in the future.